mvaganov/CmdLineAsteroids/notes.md

 ### voice
 If we turn this into a function, we can print a new distinct rectangle right after this one.
 Doing this allows us to call the function at any time from any place in our program.

+I'll stop using break-point debugging, and assume that you can try it on your own to learn more about what is going on.

 ### scene
 show the code and running output